-For Default Mode (set up as a Network Router):

-- 1. Configure Call Home

-- a.
-Check Enabled.
-(You must have an existing DeviceHQTM account.)

-- b.
-Click the Call Home button to activate Call Home (which enables the device to call home for configuration files, firmware updates, custom applications, and adds your DeviceHQ account key to the device).
-NOTE: Clicking the Call Home button, results in the device being reset to factory defaults.
+Note: In this mode, many of the device services described in this help are non-configurable and do not appear in the device configuration menu.
+All IP traffic is passed between the Ethernet-attached device and the cellular provider with no firewall functionality.

 - c.
+The Serial Modem mode creates a serial connection to the device which can be configured for speed and flow control.
+The serial port talks to the cellular radio in order to send and receive commands via the cellular radio. - d.
 Click Next.

+For Network Router Mode:

-- 2. Set the date, time, and time zone.
+- 1. Set the date, time, and time zone.

-- Enter the desired Date.
+- a.
+Enter the desired Date.

 - b.
 Enter the desired Time.

 - c.
 Select the Time Zone in which the device operates.

 - d.
 Click Next.

-- 3. Configure LAN network interfaces Eth0 and Br0.
+- Configure LAN network interfaces Eth0 and Br0.
 Enter the device address and network information for Network Router mode only.
-(Note: If you do not accept default settings, after applying changes to Network Interface Configuration (br0 or eth0), the device reboots.):

-- a.
-In the Network Interface Configuration eth0 section, leave the eth0 assigned to the bridge br0, or unassign eth0 from bridge and enter network settings for the eth0 interface IPv4 Address and Mask. - In the Network Interface Configuration br0 section, enter network settings for the br0 interface -IPv4 Address and Mask.

-4. Configure your device's PPP.
+(Note: If you do not accept default settings, after applying changes to Network Interface Configuration (br0 or eth0), the device reboots.): - a.
+In the Network Interface Configuration eth0 section, leave the eth0 assigned to the bridge br0, or unassign eth0 from bridge and enter network settings for the eth0 interface IPv4 Address and Mask. - In the Network Interface Configuration br0 section, enter network settings for the br0 interface -IPv4 Address and Mask. - 3.
+Configure your device's PPP. - a.

-- a.
 To use PPP, check Enable.
 When enabled, your device functions as a router. - b.
 Check Diversity to enable the use of two cellular antennas for better performance.
 (For devices that use two antennas, Diversity is enabled by default.
 See Installing the Router in your User Guide for more details). - c.
 To enable the dial-on-demand feature, check Dial-on-Demand.
 This indicates to the device to bring up the PPP connection when there is outgoing IP traffic, and take down the PPP connection after a given idle timeout.
 Note: This field is only available on specific models where the device defaults to PPP instead of WWAN. - d.
 Enter the APN (Access Point Name).
 The APN is assigned by your wireless service provider.
 (This field is not available on all models.) - e.
-Click Next.

-5. Set up PPP Authentication:
+Click Next. - 4.
+Set up PPP Authentication: - a.

-- a.
 Select the authentication protocol Type used to negotiate with the remote peer: PAP, CHAP, or PAP-CHAP.
 The default value is NONE. - b.
 Enter the Username with which the remote peer authenticates.
 Optional.
 Username is limited to 60 characters. - c.
 Enter the Password with which the remote peer authenticates.
 Optional.
-Password is limited to 60 characters.

-6. Set up Remote Management:

-- a.
-Check Enabled to configure the device to check in at the next scheduled check-in time.

-- b.
-Check SSL Enabled to activate SSL on the annex protocol.

-- c.
-Server Name for DeviceHQ is provided.

-- Server Port for DeviceHQ is provided.

-- e.
-App Store URL for DeviceHQ is provided.
+Password is limited to 60 characters. - 5.
+Set up Remote Management: - a.
+Check Enabled to configure the device to check in at the next scheduled check-in time. - b.
+Check SSL Enabled to activate SSL on the annex protocol. - c.
+Server Name for DeviceHQ is provided. - d.
+Server Port for DeviceHQ is provided. - e.
+App Store URL for DeviceHQ is provided. - f.

-- f.
 Enter your DeviceHQ Account Key.
-(NOTE: You must already have a DeviceHQ account.)

-- g.
-Click Next.

-7. Configure HTTP/HTTPS Access.
+(NOTE: You must already have a DeviceHQ account.) - g.
+Click Next. - 6.
+Configure HTTP/HTTPS Access. - a.

-- a.
 In the HTTP Redirect to HTTPS panel define how the device handles HTTP traffic.
 Check Enabled to enable HTTP and redirect to HTTPS. - b.
 Configure HTTP Port.
 By default, 80. - c.
 Check Via LAN (enabled by default) to allow traffic from local area network. - d.
-Check Via WAN (disabled by default) to allow traffic from the wide area network. - e.
-In the HTTPS panel, define how the device handles secure HTTP traffic. - f.
-Check Via WAN to allow traffic from the wide area network.
-Note: HTTPS traffic via LAN is enabled by default and cannot be changed.
+Check Via WAN (disabled by default) to allow traffic from the wide area network.